jackdougle/nuclease/README.md

 ### **Program Stages**

 1. **Load reference k-mers**
-   - If serialized reference k-mer index exists, load using Bincode
+   - If serialized reference k-mer index exists, loads using Bincode
-   - Else, parse reference FASTA and build k-mer index
+   - Else, parses reference FASTA reference file and builds k-mer index
-   - Serialize for future runs, if `--binref <File>` is provided
+   - Serializes for future runs if `--binref <File>` is provided

 2. **Process reads in chunks**
    - Reads are batched into chunks of 10,000 records